Côme Ledogar: Sports car racing

 For 2017, Ledogar was more concentrated on GT Open, staying with Garage 59, pairing with Alexander West.
 He finished third in the Pro-Am standings.
 While in the 2017 Blancpain GT Series he joined Strakka Racing.
 But he finished only 69th, with just two points, which was scored on the opening round of the 2017 Blancpain GT Series Endurance Cup.

 In 2018, Ledogar rejoined Garage 59 squad in the Blancpain GT Series Endurance Cup, becoming teammate of Ben Barnicoat and Andrew Watson.

 In 2019, Ledogar left McLaren and joined Garage 59 to drive an Aston Martin Vantage at the Blancpain GT Series Endurance Cup together with Jonny Adam and Andrew Watson, and at two additional rounds of the Intercontinental GT Challenge with Chris Goodwin and Alexander West.
 Also he drove a Ferrari 488 at the 24 Hours of Le Mans with Car Guy Racing.

-He drove for Garage 59 at the 2020 Bathurst 12 Hour, and entered three rounds of the 2019–20 Asian Le Mans Series with Car Guy Racing, scoring a win at The Bend.
+Ledogar drove for Garage 59 at the 2020 Bathurst 12 Hour, and entered three rounds of the 2019–20 Asian Le Mans Series with Car Guy Racing, scoring a win at The Bend.

-After the COVID-19 pandemic's first lockdown, the Frenchman entered the Silverstone round of the 2020 Porsche Supercup.
-Then he drove a Ferrari 488 at the 24 Hours of Le Mans and at the Paul Ricard round of the GT World Challenge Europe Endurance Cup with AF Corse, winning the latter with Tom Blomqvist and Alessandro Pier Guidi.
+After the COVID-19 pandemic's first lockdown, Ledogar entered the Silverstone round of the 2020 Porsche Supercup.
+He then drove a Ferrari 488 at the 24 Hours of Le Mans and at the Paul Ricard round of the GT World Challenge Europe Endurance Cup with AF Corse, winning the latter with Tom Blomqvist and Alessandro Pier Guidi.

-In 2021, Car Guy Racing hired the driver for the Asian Le Mans Series, winning the final race.
+In 2021, Car Guy Racing hired Ledogar for the Asian Le Mans Series, winning the final race.
 He joined Iron Lynx for the GT World Challenge Europe Endurance Cup, partnering with Pier Guidi and Nicklas Nielsen.
 The trio won the 2021 24 Hours of Spa.
 In addition, AF Corse hired him as third driver for the 24 Hours of Le Mans, claiming the win at the GTE Pro class.